biojava/biojava.github.io/wiki/BioJava:Tutorial:Symbols_and_SymbolLists.md

 access to the original sequence and that of its complementary strand.
 In BioJava this is easy.

-SymbolList forward = getSequence(); SymbolList backward = DNATools.reverseComplement(forward); System.out.println("First base: " +
+    SymbolList forward = getSequence();
-forward.symbolAt(1).getName()); System.out.println("Complement: " +
+    SymbolList backward = DNATools.reverseComplement(forward);
-backward.symbolAt(backward.length()).
+    System.out.println("First base: " + forward.symbolAt(1).getName());

-`                                      getName());`
+    System.out.println("Complement: " + backward.symbolAt(backward.length()).getName());

 Since the reverse complement of a DNA sequence is a simple programmatic transformation, BioJava doesn't need to physically store the sequence in memory at all.
-Instead, it just creates a special implementation of the SymbolList interface, which computes the reverse strand sequence on the fly.
+Instead, it just creates a special implementation of the `SymbolList` interface, which computes the reverse strand sequence on the fly.
 This will typically cost just a few bytes of memory regardless of the sequence length, compared to megabytes for a string representation of a typical genome sequence.

 How do I access my sequence data?
 ---------------------------------